essej/aoo/doku/faq.rst

 ...................................

  Hole-punching is used by most Streaming platforms serving clients behind firewalls.
- The main trick,  simplified described, is sending packets from the computer behind the firewall to the a receiver, which triggers a session in a NAT or similiar firewall to map incoming packages from the same IP port to the computer behind the firewall.
+ The main trick,  simplified described, is sending packets from the computer behind the firewall to the a receiver, which triggers a session in a NAT or similar firewall to map incoming packages from the same IP port to the computer behind the firewall.

 What is the DLL-timefilter?